 Working from home offers more flexibility, but it also means team members rely heavily on tech.
 The more you know about your new company’s tools and processes before entering the office, the less you’ll have to learn on the job.

 Tip: If you have an effective process or program from a past job role, consider introducing it to your team.
-The tools you use to manage your team and the projects you work on can have a positive impact on overall performance.Free new hire preparation template
+The tools you use to manage your team and the projects you work on can have a positive impact on overall performance.Free new hire checklist template

 Before your first day, practice your elevator pitch so you can give a valuable introduction in the workplace.
 You may have secured a position with your new employer, but it’s equally important to give this pitch when you meet your team so you can leave a good first impression.